operator-framework/operator-sdk/website/content/en/docs/golang/project_migration_guide.md

 **Note**:
 To update `config/rbac/role.yaml` after changing the markers, run `make manifests`.

-The project can now be built and the operator can be deployed on cluster.
-For further steps regarding the deployment of operator, creation of custom resource and cleaning up of resources, refer to [quickstart guide][kb_quickstart].
+The project can now be built, and the operator can be deployed on-cluster.
+For further steps regarding the deployment of the operator, creation of custom resources and cleaning up of resources, refer to the [quickstart guide][kb_quickstart].

 [memcached-operator]:/docs/golang/quickstart/